 What Is A Good Environment For Learning?
 5 Great Characteristics of the Classroom Teachers Must Create

-Let me share with you excellent characteristics of a classroom that makes it a good environment for learning which makes it highly-conducive for the students.
+Let me share with you the excellent characteristics of a classroom that makes it a good environment for learning which makes it highly conducive for the students.
 I know that we have different ways of setting up our classroom, but the following characteristics are somewhat very crucial in increasing student performance.